godaddy/warehouse.ai/docs/proposals/moving-to-dynamodb.md

 significant changes.
 The largest changes will be needing to create our own composite keys since DynamoDB doesn't support them.

+DynamoDB also doesn't support the Cassandra `keyspace` mechanism, so each table name should get prefixed with `wrhs_` so that it's less likely to conflict with an existing table name.

 The following sections contain the column/attribute mappings for each table.

 Legend: